r3dlight/keysas/README.md

 <img  src ="img/keysas-core-architecture.png"  alt="keysas-core architecture"  width=900px/>
 </div>

-Files are passed between daemons as file descriptors and using abstract sockets (GNU/Linux only).
+Files are passed between daemons as raw file descriptors and using abstract sockets (GNU/Linux only).
 Each daemon adds metadata and send it to the next daemon using a dedicated abstract socket.
+Finally, the last daemon (Keysas-out) chooses whether or not to write the file to the output directory according to the corresponding metadata.
+For each file, a report is systematically created in the output directory (sas_out).

  - Daemons are running under unprivileged users
  - Daemons are sandboxed using systemd (Security drop-in)